Ganon-M/ergodox-vim-ubuntu/README.md

 | +56         | 58                 | 129%                  |

 # Considerations
 This layout is designed for Vim users and also contains mappings to facilitate easy navigation of Ubuntu workspaces, of which I am a heavy user.
-I also code mostly in Java, Kotlin and JavaScript so some of the layout choices may implicitly reflect that.
+I code mostly in Java, Kotlin and JavaScript so some of the layout choices may implicitly reflect that.

 The alphabetic layout is QWERTY for two reasons
 1. I did not want to have to change conventional mappings in software I use e.g. Vim's 'hjkl' which are designed for QWERTY keyboards